smford/narcotk-hosts/README.md

 - record VM or IOT device networking information
 - add/delete/update information
-- allow for devices to register them selves in narcotk-hosts
+- allow for devices to self register in narcotk-hosts
 - provide a web api that allows devices to query their configuration
 - provides a means to bootstrap VMs and IOT devices